Purpose and scope

 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard young people and families from violent extremism.
 There have been several occasions in which extreme groups have attempted to radicalise vulnerable young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

-When any member of staff has concerns that a pupil may be at risk of radicalization or involvement with terrorism, they should speak with one of the company designated safeguarding officers.
-Most young people do not become involved in extremism.
-For this reason, the appropriate interventions in any particular case may not have any specific connection to the threat of radicalization, for example, they may address mental health, relationship or drug/alcohol issues.
+When any member of staff has concerns that a learner or member of staff may be at risk of radicalisation or involvement with terrorism, they should speak with one of the companies designated safeguarding officers.
+Most young people do not become involved in extremism, for this reason, the appropriate interventions in any particular case may not have any specific connection to the threat of radicalisation, for example, they may address mental health, relationship or drug/alcohol issues.

 As part of the wider safeguarding responsibilities, staff at System People will be alert to use of extremist or ‘hate’ terms to exclude others or incite violence.